mv1388/aitoolbox/docs/source/index.rst

     pip install ./aitoolbox

 AIToolbox package can be also provided as a dependency in the ``requirements.txt`` file.
-To automatically download the current master branch from github include the following dependency specification in the requirements.txt:
+This can be done by just specifying the ``aitoolbox`` dependency.
+On the other hand, to automatically download the current master branch from github include the following dependency specification in the requirements.txt:

 ::